 Well I did it and how I love it!
 It's not just the creative fulfilment that comes with every pot I make, but also the inner silence that I live and experience in holding the clay by both hands, giving my thoughts a shape.
 It is almost like creating an entire universe with the touch of your hand.
 Come and join me in this peaceful and fulfilling journey with clay.

-I have been practicing pottery for almost 12 years now and have been part of various national level exhibitions.
+I have been part of various national level exhibitions along with a lot of craft shows across India.
 Winning the prestigious All India Studio Potter’s Biennale at AIFACS (All India Fine Arts and Crafts Society) in 2017, came as a welcome boost as being an artist in India isn't the easiest of professions.
 But for a potter, their reward is the immense peace and satisfaction that comes with being one with clay.
 What I now know is that I have been blessed with a life - long friend (a high maintenance one though)... and immersed in each other's love, we are on a journey, unraveling the mysteries about each other.

 I love wheel throwing and experience immense joy and peace while making wheel thrown pieces.
 Sgraffito and hand painting my pieces with under-glazes is also something I enjoy doing.
 I experiment and play a lot with my glazes too, trying to bring uniqueness to every piece I make.
 I work out of my small home studio.